akhoury/robomo/README.md

 You can choose any of the following features to implement.
 Your features should be well tested.
 The code you write will not be used.

-* When users reply (post comments) to tickets, they have the option to uplaod attachments.
+* When users reply (post comments) to tickets, they have the option to upload attachments.
 We'd like a way for users to also annotate those attachments with a description.
 * On larger features it can be difficult to see who is responsible for what.
 A check list of actionable items, including a deadline and person responsible, could solve this problem.

 Extra credit